mike99mac/minimy-mike99mac/README.md

 That sounds easy, right?

 ## Acquire the hardware
-I would recommend a Raspberry Pi 4B with at least 4 GB of memory.
+I would recommend a Raspberry Pi (RasPi) 4B with at least 4 GB of memory.
 Yes, they're still hard to get, but not impossible.

+Don't buy a cheap USB microphone.
+The sweet spot might be around $25 for flat disk type with an on-off switch for visible privacy.
+It is best to move the microphone away from the speakers

+You can start with just about any speakers with a 3.5mm jack that will plug into the RasPi.
+We could talk about DAC HATs and audio quality, but that's outside the scope.

 ## Prepare an SD card to boot Linux
 So you have a device that can run Linux - probably from a micro-SD card.
 A 32 GB card or larger is recommended.
 You need to *prime the pump* and put a Linux distribution on it.